dkobia/jets/docs/_docs/routing/guide.md

 +-----------+--------+----------------+-------------------+
 ```

+## 3. Named Routes Helper Methods

-The as column shows the prefix of the named route helper name.
+Jets automatically generates named routes helper methods from your routes declarations.
+Named route helpers are generated for these CRUD methods: index, new, edit, show.
+The **As** column in the previous routes table shows the prefix of the named route helper name.
+They map to generated named routes helper methods:

 As / Prefix | Helper
 --- | ---